 The EAT rejected an argument that the EU Race Directive requires EU member states to outlaw third-party harassment where the harassment is foreseeable and preventable.

 The EAT refused permission for a leapfrog appeal to the Supreme Court.

-However the present case, Bessong, suggests that even if the employer does not have a discriminatory motivation, it may be liable for indirect discrimination under s.19 EqA.
+However the present case, Bessong, suggests that even if the employer does not have a discriminatory motivation, the employer may be liable for indirect discrimination under s.19 EqA.

-Firstly, on harassment under s.26, it is not surprising that the EAT in the present case followed the Court of Appeal decision in Unite the Union v Nailard to hold that the employer’s inaction was not harassment because the employer did not have a discriminatory motivation.
-As held in the Unite case, it was not enough that the harassment itself was related to race (or disability etc).
+Firstly, on harassment under s.26, it is unsurprising that the EAT in the present case followed the Court of Appeal decision in Unite the Union v Nailard to hold that the employer’s inaction was not harassment because the employer did not have a discriminatory motivation.
+As held in the Unite case, it is not enough that the harassment itself was related to race (or disability etc).

 However the employment tribunal decision in the present case, though not a binding precedent, points up the possibility of claiming indirect discrimination against an employer which fails to take adequate action against harassment by third parties.
 This would not require the employer to have a discriminatory motivation.
 The discriminatory practice challenged in the present case was that the employer had failed to ensure that all staff reported each and every incident of racial abuse by patients on an incident reporting form.

 Future cases will need to clarify the position.
-An issue to be discussed in future cases may be how far a failure to take a particular action (effectively imposing a duty) can be a provision, criterion or practice (PCP) founding a claim for indirect discrimination.
+An issue to be discussed in future cases may be how far a failure to take a particular action (effectively imposing a potential duty to take that action) can be a provision, criterion or practice (PCP) founding a claim for indirect discrimination.